marionbarker/LoopPatches/README.md

     * If you do not do this, then within one Loop cycle, the values should be updated anyway
     * Do not guess, make sure the feature you just changed is behaving the way you want

-### Automatic Switching Strategy or Basal Lock:
+### Automatic Switching Strategy, Basal Lock or Min Basal Rate:

-* Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value, return when done
+* Tap on the "value" row to bring up a keyboard and enter a value, return when done
 * Make sure that value is reasonable **before** sliding the switch to Enabled
     * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for these setting**
 * When modifying a value, be sure to disable the switch, modify and then enable